SupurCalvinHiggins/csc-212-fa22/homeworks/homework-5/README.md

 # Work Expectations
 Your work must unambiguously demonstrate mastery of the problem.
 It should be clearly and evidently your own.
 Instructor(s) and TAs should be unable to even question if your answers were copied.
 That is, your work should be beyond suspicion.
+It should be clear, correct and otherwise unimpeachable.
 ### Question 1
 Code must be clearly traced.
 ### Question 2